 A Grand Akademie Concert

 in the Royal Imperial Court Theatre beside the Burg.
-The pieces which will be performed are the following:
+The pieces which will be performed are the following: 1.
+A Grand Symphony by the late Kapellmeister Mozart.

 2. An aria from ‘The Creation’ by the Princely Kapellmeister Herr Haydn, sung by Mlle Saal.